 Risk Management – Materialisation vs Crystallisation

-Risk Management was first made interesting by Tom DeMarco and Timothy Lister in Waltzing with Bears.
+Risk Management was first made interesting for me by Tom DeMarco and Timothy Lister in Waltzing with Bears.
 If you want to know more about the subject, that’s a good place to start.
-But what is the difference between Risk Materialisation and Crystallisation?
+But what is the difference between materialisation and crystallisation in the world of risk?

 A risk is anything that could happen that will have an impact on your plans.
 I’m planning on playing some guitar after I write this.
 My plan to play guitar could be impacted by many different things.
-They can be more or less likely to happen, and they can impact my plan to a greater or lesser extent.
+Each of these things can be more or less likely to happen, and they can impact my plan to a greater or lesser extent.

 For example, my plan could face challenges such as: